 Japanese manga have a unique style of artwork that helps communicate the story line.
 Manga artists draw characters with large eyes, small mouths, dramatic hair and long legs and arms.
 The illustrations also depict characters with exaggerated emotions.
 When a manga character cries, for example, it fills a bucket with tears.
 Anger may be shown by steam coming out of the character's ears.
 There are manga for every kind of reader.
 "Shojo" manga are for girls, while "Shonen" manga appeal to boys.
 Young children learning to read may begin with "Kodomo" manga.
 The most popular story lines are sometimes adapted to Japanese animation, or "anime".
 In response to this genre's growing popularity, manga clubs provide a fun way for readers to share, trade and talk about what they're reading.

-THINKING ON MY OWN

-Video: Roachzilla Returns

-Description Nonfiction Text Structure (main idea and details)

-Making Sense of Literacy
+THINKING ON MY OWN Video: Roachzilla Returns Description Nonfiction Text Structure (main idea and details) Making Sense of Literacy Create a Graphic Organizer:

-Compare your Graphic Organizer with Eduardo's Graphic Organizer:

-Eduardo's Graphic Organizer: "Because the author is describing the topic or main idea by providing details, I use a description map."

-Questions to Think and Talk About: